mubarizafzal/PersonalWebsite/README.md

 # mubarizafzal.com

-Personal website built with HTML and CSS using an Nginx server on a Google Cloud VM.
+Personal website built with HTML and CSS with an Nginx server on a Google Cloud VM.